 - ¼ oz peach bitters or Marie Brizard peach liqueur

 - 2½ oz gin

 In a mixing glass, muddle the peach, mint, and peach bitters.
 Add the gin and ice; shake well and strain into a small martini glass.
 Garnish with sprig of fresh mint.

-The aggressive peach flavor absorbes a considerable amount of mint.
-(My recommendation on the mint is to handle it fairly lightly; I’d leave it out of the muddle altogether, and add it very late to the shake, so you don’t just end up with green shreds and mush.
-I agree with Erik Ellestad at Savoy Stomp, who recommends that mint drinks like this might benefit from “rolling” from glass to glass, instead of hard shaking with ice, to avoid the extensive breakage and consequent bitterness from the greens.)
+The aggressive peach flavor absorbs a considerable amount of mint, but I recommend that you handle the mint fairly lightly; I’d leave it out of the muddle altogether, and add it very late to the shake, so you don’t just end up with green shreds and mush.
+Better yet, you could chill the Derby by just rolling the shaker back and forth gently to avoid excessive crushing and bitterness.

 The winner—Embury’s Gin and Peach Brandy Derby

 This brings us to my favorite of the Derby Derby, a modification of the recipe suggested by David Embury in his Fine Art of Mixing Drinks (1948).
 Embury brings a more sophisticated mix to the party, with a combination of peach brandy, dry gin, syrup, and mint.
 The idea of adding sugar instead of bitters or liqueur led to an experiment replacing London Dry gin with the typically sweeter genever:

 Derived from Embury, The Fine Art of Mixing Drinks (1958)

 Stir or roll with ice; double strain into a well-chilled cocktail glass.
 Garnish with mint.